voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

             --type fiftyone.types.CSVDataset \
             --kwargs fields=list,of,fields

-You can also directly export a CSV files of field values and absolute media paths without exporting the actual media files by providing the `labels_path` parameter instead of `export_dir`:
+You can also directly export a CSV file of field values and absolute media paths without exporting the actual media files by providing the `labels_path` parameter instead of `export_dir`: